Heritage Series - Chow Kit Mansion

 Event space on the second floor, fitted with glass partition walls.

-Loke Hall is a gleaming example of a heritage building that has went through multiple stages of adaptive reuse through numerous different tenants, now finally successfully restored to its past glory.
+Loke Hall is a gleaming example of a heritage building that has gone through multiple stages of adaptive reuse through numerous different tenants, now finally successfully restored to its past glory.

 View from the Loke Hall main entrance, 2020.